apache/arrow/docs/source/developers/continuous_integration/docker.rst

 ~~~~~~~~~~~~~

 The scripts maintained under ci/scripts directory should be kept
-parametrizable but reasonably minimal to clearly encapsulate the tasks it is
+parameterizable but reasonably minimal to clearly encapsulate the tasks it is
 responsible for.
 Like:

 - ``cpp_build.sh``: build the C++ implementation without running the tests.